Colours and cornerstones: Introducing the new RCM brand

 I’m sure there will be some of you wondering ‘why change the brand now?’.
 We’ve had our current brand, with some minor tweaks, since the 1980s – back when I was a student midwife!
 Things have changed and moved on in maternity in that time, and we wanted to reflect that in how we present ourselves as an organisation.
 We are forward-looking, dynamic, warm and compassionate and our old brand simply didn’t suggest that.
 Now, with our new colour palette and logo, we stand out from the crowd and we reflect what we stand for.

 There will also be those of you questioning how much it cost.
-We worked with some excellent design consultants, Johnson Banks, who were responsible for the branding at homelessness charity Shelter, the Cystic Fibrosis Trust and the other RCM, the Royal College of Music, to name just a few.
+We worked with some excellent design consultants, Johnson Banks, who were responsible for the branding at homelessness charity Shelter, the Cystic Fibrosis Trust and the other RCM, the Royal Academy of Music, to name just a few.
 They helped us define what we needed and developed a number of options for us to look at.
 The process, which included interviews with members and presentations to the RCM Board, took eight months and cost £20,000.
 Bearing in mind our previous branding was with us for nearly 40 years, we believe that this is a good investment in the RCM’s present and future.

 Over the next few days, RCM branches will be receiving a box full of branded posters, pens, lanyards and ski-reels.
 These will help you dress your noticeboards and demonstrate your RCM membership with pride.
 If you haven’t received your box by the end of next week (8 October), please contact RCM Connect and we’ll get it sorted for you.